Conditions We Treat

 Children with learning disorders can have problems with listening, paying attention, speaking, reading, writing, or doing math.
-It is important to identify learning disorders when they are present as specialized education can help children where they struggle.
+It is important to identify learning disorders when they are present as specialized education can help children with their struggle.